• Skip to primary navigation

 Cheese – you need a cheese that melts easily such as cheddar.
 I like to use a mixture of cheddar and mozzarella.

-Panko breadcrumbs – these are mixed with some of the cheese to form the crispy topping.
-For those of you who don’t know, Pando breadcrumbs are made from the crumbs of a light Japanese bread.
-They make a crispier coating than normal breadcrumbs as they don’t tend to absorb oil.
-You can substitute with regular breadcrumbs if you prefer.
+Panko breadcrumbs - these are mixed with some of the cheese to form the crispy topping.
+For those of you who don't know, Pando breadcrumbs are made from the crumbs of light Japanese bread.
+They make a crispier coating than normal breadcrumbs as they don't tend to absorb oil.
+You can substitute it with regular breadcrumbs if you prefer.

 How to make it